Smol Slime

 Protocols

-This section provides advanced information about the communication protocol and is not required for building your own smol slimes.
+This section offers advanced information about the communication protocol and is not necessary for building your own smol slimes.

 HID Protocol

-The HID Protocol is not final and is subject to change with upcoming versions of the SlimeVR Server.
+The HID Protocol is not finalized and is subject to change in future versions of the SlimeVR Server.

 Tracker -> Server